 There are other factors involved when it comes to determining whether equity release is right for you or not.
 You’ll need to think about why you want the money and your plans for the future.
 You might find that your existing income is sufficient enough to cover a conventional mortgage, especially if you don’t need to free up vast sums of money.

 If you’ve thought about it and decided that equity release is still something you wish to pursue, there are some tips you can follow to get the best deal possible.
 For instance, it can make sense to borrow as little as possible rather than opting for a large cash lump sum.
-That’s because the interest will compound, and can make it potentially expensive if that interest compounds over a long period.
+That’s because the interest will compound and can make it potentially expensive if that interest compounds over a long period.

 You might not know it, but it’s possible to take out more money as and when you need it.
 So, you could borrow what you need now, and extend your borrowing at a later date under the same equity release plan.
+An equity release advisor can help you to do this.

 If you want to free up some money in your home, it’s likely you want to use the money to fund a project.
 Should you live alone or with your spouse or partner, and you have a big home, one thing you could do is consider downsizing.